 However, the youngest, Amschel Junior, stayed at home with his father.
-The entire family relished a very close relationship and remained in constant connection.
+The entire family maintained a very close relationship and kept up a constant connection.
 Additionally, they were the first to exchange information quickly and effectively.
 They could anticipate any new transformations that would sweep across Europe with their ability to deliver fast communications.

 From the English line of the family, Baron Nathaniel moved to Paris in 1850 to work for his uncle’s banking business.
-He wanted to serve his wine to his guests, so he purchased the Chateau Brane Mouton at Pauillac in the heart of Medoc in an auction in 1853.
-Baron Philippe named it after himself and called it Chateau Mouton Rothschild.
+He wanted to serve his wine to his guests, so he purchased Château Brane Mouton in Pauillac in the heart of Bordeaux at an auction in 1853.
+Baron Philippe named it after himself and called it Château MoutonRothschild.

-The estate was still running on candlelight and well-water, so he decided to modernize it.
-At that time, the estate went through a difficult time, and the vineyards suffered.
-The vineyards produced Bordeaux wines, and Philippe worked tirelessly to restore the reputation back to the Château.
-In 1924, he insisted that his wine should be put into bottles rather than barrels and that the bottling should be done at the Château.
+The estate was still running on candlelight and well-water, so he began to modernize it.
+During this time, the estate was going through a difficult moment, and the vineyards were suffering.
+Philippe worked tirelessly to restore the reputation back to the Château.
+In 1924, he insisted that the wine should be put into bottles rather than barrels and that the bottling should be done at the Château.

-It still held the same standards as the Chateau label.
-He offered it to a select few friends and clientele, which was an immediate success.
-In addition, he purchased Domaine de Mouton d’Armailhacq, which he renamed Chateau d’Armailhac in 1989.
+It still held the same standards as the Château label.
+He offered it to a select few friends and clientele, and it was an immediate success.
+In addition, he purchased Domaine de Mouton d’Armailhacq, which he renamed Château d’Armailhac in 1989.
 This portfolio had a small wine trading company called the Societe Vinicole de Pauillac, which he renamed Baron Philippe de Rothschild SA.
-The world’s top Bordeaux AOC branded wine, Mouton Cadet, is being produced by this business.
+The world’s top Bordeaux AOC-branded wine, Mouton Cadet, is still being produced today.

-In another business venture, Baron Philippe saw potential at the Chateau Clerc Milon estate, acquiring it in 1970.
-It now classifies growth between two First Growths: Mouton and Lafite.
-Baron Philippe wanted to be open with the American market, so he partnered with Robert Mondavi in 1978.
+In another business venture, Baron Philippe saw potential in the Château Clerc Milon estate, and acquired it in 1970.
+Baron Philippe also decided to be open with the American market, so he partnered with Robert Mondavi in 1978.
 This collaboration produced Opus One, a premium French-Californian winery planting, aging, and blending according to the Bordeaux tradition.

-Moreover, you can also read his autobiography Vivre la Vigne, which proves his literary prowess.
+You can also read his autobiography Vivre la Vigne, which proves his literary prowess.
 He also enjoyed sports and took part in several of competitions.
 He participated in the Le Mans 24-hour event and the Monaco Grand Prix with a Bugatti.
 Additionally, he was a sailor who took home the French regatta cup.